devleaks/xpfdr/README.md

 ## Reader

-There is a compagnon script fdr_reader that reads a FDR record file and generates a GeoJSON file that can be viewed on geojson.io for example.
+There is a compagnon script `fdr_reader.py` that reads a FDR record file and generates a GeoJSON file that can be viewed on geojson.io for example.

 Column data is presented as a list of GeoJSON properties along with (3D) position.

+## Viewer

+There is a compagnon web page `frd_viewer.html` to display FDR file content in a simple, basic map and charting page.

+The viewer is under development.

 ## Troubleshooting